MarcAlx/gb/README.md

 ## Structure

-This project is (for now) a mono repo that holds the following:
+This project/repo is (for now) organiseed as follow:

-- A core package package `GBKit` in `./packages/GBKit` (where the magic happens)
+- A core package package (as a submodule with its own repo) `GBKit` in `./packages/GBKit` (where the magic happens)
 - A SwiftUI package `GBUIKit` in `./packages/GBUIKit` (SwiftUI frontend)
 - The emulator app in `./src/app` (the macOS/iOS/iPadOS app itself)